fyli16/h3d/README.md

-# Hybrid 3D code for studying plasma physics
+# A hybrid 3D code for studying plasma physics